laurelin60/GE-Z-Frontend/README.md

 </p>

 ## About
-GE-Z is the first tool of its kind for finding high-quality, articulatable courses at Community Colleges that any Californian University student can take to advance their academic goals.
+GE-Z is the first tool of its kind for finding high-quality, articulatable courses at Community Colleges that any Californian university student can take to advance their academic goals.

 Resources like Assist.org and CVC.edu are great for aspiring transfer students, but they're not designed with university students in mind; these tools are "one-directional": community colleges ➡️ universities.
-GE-Z solves this problem by sourcing our data directly from Assist and CVC and processing it to make finding courses simple and straightforward.
+GE-Z solves this problem by sourcing our data directly from Assist and CVC and reverses it to make finding courses simple and straightforward for university students too.

 ### Currently Supports:
 * UCI ✅